 “Salmon are more than just food for the people of Bristol Bay.
 Catching, preserving, and eating salmon are part of a genuine and treasured way of life,” Leyland said.

-After lawsuit was filed on Tuesday, Ralph Andersen, CEO and president of the Bristol Bay Native Association – which represents 31 tribal governments in the region, made a Statement:
+After the first lawsuit was filed, Ralph Andersen, CEO and president of the Bristol Bay Native Association – which represents 31 tribal governments in the region said:

 “For thousands of years, the Indigenous people of Bristol Bay have been careful stewards of our lands and waters, ensuring that future generations will be able to live from the bounty of the region, just as our ancestors did before us.
 Protecting our resources is one of our important cultural values.
 Because of our careful stewardship, Bristol Bay is home to the last fully intact wild salmon fisheries and cultures in the world.
 The federal government has a trust responsibility to protect the resources that our cultures depend on, and eliminating the proposed protections violates that responsibility.
 Today we are here to state clearly that we will not allow this administration to ignore us, our way of life, and the future we have chosen for our region,” Andersen said.